EIC-Detector/eic-rcf-utils/README.md

     -l,--dis-library-path                 specifies install path of compiled EICAnalysis DIS libraries -h,--help                             displays this message

 The script also has support for running the simulations through `Fun4All_EICAnalysis_DIS.C` as soon as they are done.The `-d` option is used to enable this.
 The path to the directory containing the file must be specified with `-a` if it does not match the default one specified in the script.
 The `EICAnalysis` module must be [compiled and installed](https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes) and the path to the `lib` directory in the install path of the module must be specified using `-l` if it does not match the default one specified in the script.
+See the setup instructions for the easiest way to compile and install the analysis modules.

 ##### Examples
 Run a simulation of 10,000 events in batches of 100, storing the results into the directory `my-simulation`